 Zappos is the epitome of customer service and revolutionary corporate culture.
-Much of it was due to one of its co-founders, Tony Hsieh, and his eccentric lifestyle.
+It's the main reason why Zappos is owned by Amazon.
+But, much of it was due to one of its co-founders, Tony Hsieh, and his eccentric lifestyle.

 But Hsieh was more than eccentric.
 His views on business made him a groundbreaking CEO, for better or for worse.
 After all, Zappos went from paltry sales to a giant of the e-commerce world.

 We'll tell you all about how Zappos got to the top and the unfortunate implications of its success in this episode of Forensics.

 Back in 1999, the idea of selling shoes online seemed preposterous.
 How would anyone buy a pair of sneakers before trying them on first?
 So, investors weren't convinced of Nick Swinmurn's idea.